Elijer/moonbot/frontend/README.md

 2. I'm not returning anything from the updateEntry callback, like data that gets rendered or *not* rendered.
 So each input component just sort of assumes success, and if it fails for some reason, then there's no indication to the user that anything bad has happened.
 I think that I need to make the function a promise (which I think it already is?
 Or possibly, return a promise that is saved to a data variable, so that I can do any renders to the HTML using whatever data it returns, namely NOT setting the background to buttons if pressing them didn't succeed in sending the data to the database.

+3. Put more succinctly, UI state is changing based on HTTP requests, not responses.
+It should be the other way around.

-3. Making multiple entries for the same datestring -- this seems to be happening already.
+4. Making multiple entries for the same datestring -- this seems to be happening already.
 Figure out how it can happen, shut it down.